 context = docs[0].page_content

-Pass the job description as context and the applicant's details as the question:
+We pass the job description as the context and the applicant's details as the question:

 question = """